postwait/tz.js/README.md

 Use
 ===

-script include the tz.js file and place the zoneinfo directory relative to it.  zoneinfo is loaded on-demand by the client.
+<script> include the tz.js file and place the zoneinfo directory relative
+to it.  zoneinfo info is loaded on-demand by the client.

-TZ.date(<timzone>, epoch_ms)
+TZ.date(<timezone>, epoch_ms)

 TZ.date(<timezone>, year, month, day, ...) // Same as Date() constructor